Simonetix-Pro-Fullstack-Course/exercises/JavaScript_04_oop_exercise_project/README.md

 # Todo:

 `1.)
-Checkout the image below.
+Checkout the image below (example.png).
 Your assignment is your recreate this format using the javascript with OOP, functions, Arrays, Conditions and DOM.`

 `2.)
 Your program should be consisted of these main classes: Budget and UI for calculation building the UI behavior.  `